Guide to buying a new park home

 Park homes are a long way from the conventional basic caravan holiday home e.g. certain standards such as BS6332 have to apply.
 They also have a ten year Gold Shield warranty scheme, operated by the National Caravan Council.
 This service is free on new park homes, thus giving the purchaser peace of mind should any structural work be needed.

-Also there are a few types of park home, the single unit which is usually 10ft or 12ft wide while the twin units offer 10ft or 11ft widths per section so giving an overall width of 22ft.
-While they come fully furnished in a variety of styles and exterior finishes too, the customer can also decide in many cases just how it’s finished off.
+There are a few types of park home: the single unit which is usually 10ft or 12ft wide, while the twin units offer 10ft or 11ft widths per section, so giving an overall width of 22ft.
+While they come fully furnished in a variety of styles and exterior finishes, the customer can usually decide how it’s finished off.
 Most customers even take a visit to the factory and put in some of their own ideas and layout choices.
-With prices of £40,000 plus (the sky’s the limit or should we say your wallet!) on what you want out of your home.
-Manufacturers will build to budget and can produce units as small as a one bedroom model.
+With prices of £40,000 plus, manufacturers will build to budget and can produce units as small as a one bedroom model.

-All domestic appliances should be fitted and full central heating systems and double glazing can be found along with quality soft furnishings.
-Also you will, in many cases, be able to fit a verandah or decking onto your home as long as it’s not a permanent fixture (the home still has to be movable).
-Some parks will have a specially designated show home on a few pitches so check these out to see how you would like living on the park.
+All domestic appliances should be fitted, along with a full central heating system, double glazing and quality soft furnishings.
+In many instances, a verandah or decking is fitted onto the home, as long as it’s not a permanent fixture (the home still has to be movable).
+Some parks will have a specially designated show home to enable you to see how it would be like to live on the park.

 Once you have found the park home and agreed on the requirements, check to see the park has a valid licence and that it’s for all–year living.
 Don’t forget when you buy a park home you own the home, but the park operator owns the land it’s on and therefore you pay a rent to contribute to the upkeep of the park.